Azure premium storage: Design for high performance

-You should consider scaling these numbers based on expected future growth of your application.
-It is a good idea to plan for growth ahead of time, because it could be harder to change the infrastructure for improving performance later.
+Consider scaling these numbers based on expected future growth of your application.
+It's a good idea to plan for growth ahead of time because it could be harder to change the infrastructure for improving performance later.

-If you have an existing application and want to move to Premium Storage, first build the checklist above for the existing application.
-Then, build a prototype of your application on Premium Storage and design the application based on guidelines described in Optimize application performance.
+If you have an existing application and want to move to premium storage, first build the preceding checklist for the existing application.
+Then, build a prototype of your application on premium storage and design the application based on guidelines described in Optimize application performance.
 The next article describes the tools you can use to gather the performance measurements.

 Counters to measure application performance requirements

-The PerfMon counters are available for processor, memory and, each logical disk and physical disk of your server.
+PerfMon counters are available for processor, memory, and each logical disk and physical disk of your server.
 When you use premium storage disks with a VM, the physical disk counters are for each premium storage disk, and logical disk counters are for each volume created on the premium storage disks.
 You must capture the values for the disks that host your application workload.
-If there is a one to one mapping between logical and physical disks, you can refer to physical disk counters; otherwise refer to the logical disk counters.
-On Linux, the iostat command generates a CPU and disk utilization report.
-The disk utilization report provides statistics per physical device or partition.
-If you have a database server with its data and logs on separate disks, collect this data for both disks.
-Below table describes counters for disks, processors, and memory:
+If there's a one-to-one mapping between logical and physical disks, you can refer to physical disk counters.
+Otherwise, refer to the logical disk counters.

 Optimize application performance